ArpitJainAJ/StudyMaterialLNMIIT/README.md

    7. Notes

 *Important Note:*
-1. Don't mention semester number as subjects and curriculum will alter with time.
+1. Don't mention semester numbers, as subjects and curriculum will alter with time.
 2. I am limited by GitHub's limit of content upload and hence, will take much longer time to upload all data.
 Needs your valuable contribution.

 Keep Contributing (ಠ‿ಠ) (◠﹏◠)